Sir Roger Manwood's School: Combined Cadet Force

-The school has a Combined Cadet Force (CCF) group with an army section.
+The school has a Combined Cadet Force (CCF) group with an army section, operating after school on Thursdays.
 Annual CCF events include an inspection day, a summer camp, and a Founder's Day parade celebrating both the founding of the school and paying homage to Sir Roger Manwood.

-Notable former pupils
+Notable alumni

 The Old Manwoodians Association is an alumni association for ex-pupils of the school.
 Old Manwoodians include: